MarcJimenez99/cs153lab3-4/README.md

+# CS153 Lab 3 (Changing Memory Layout and Growing the Stack)
+## Lab 3 - Changing Memory Layout and Growing the Stack
+### a) Changing Memory Layout

+Currently the xv6 address space is set up as: CODE --> STACK --> HEAP, where the stack is fixed in size and the heap grows toward the high-end of the address space.
+We are going to change it where the address space is: CODE --> HEAP --> STACK.

+In order make this change we need to alter the way xv6 loads the program into memory and sets up the page table.
+This happens in `

 xv6 is a re-implementation of Dennis Ritchie's and Ken Thompson's Unix Version 6 (v6).  xv6 loosely follows the structure and style of v6, but is implemented for a modern x86-based multiprocessor using ANSI C.